MarioCarrilloA/basic-examples/bash/README.md

 # Basic examples - Bash

-Bash adopts a serie of features from other shells, this fact and other optimizations/improvements makes bash as a current tool.
+Bash adopts a serie of features from other shells, this fact and other optimizations/improvements make bash as a current tool.
 This section includes a set of basic bash examples.
-This scripts just can a basic overview of the interpreter and some developing notes/advices.
+This scripts just include a basic overview about the interpreter and some developing notes/advices.

 ## Single and Double square brackets in Bash